Thomas is depicted as the youngest disciple.

 Jesus provides the pathway for the re-emergence of the spiritual man.
 This re-emergence becomes the daily walk, the sowing of good seeds, good deeds, and speaking and moving in the spirit.
 Jesus points the way to what you will be.
 Thus, Jesus knew the implications should this awakening begin to dawn upon the individual.
 He points to the Way, the future of your soul if you will, as each of us begins to walk with Him in this journey.
 When the lion is a scourge, a killer, and a consumer of souls, and if we see man as spirit-man by the opposite consuming the scourge of his own character, we see the direction in which Jesus speaks.

-[As an aside, resting in the spirit allows for balance within this effort, so one should not take the above as a description of constant engagement with man’s mortal nature.
+[As an aside, resting in the spirit allows for balance, so one should not take the above as a description of constant engagement with man’s mortal nature.
 That would be exhausting and would depress the soul besides.
 It is not you who does the work, it is the spirit.
 It is hoped the vision taken provides time for insight, rest, restoration, and rejuvenation.]

 (Th.
 8) And he said, “The man is like a wise fisherman who cast his net into the sea and drew it up from the sea full of small fish.
 Among them, the wise fisherman found a fine large fish.
 He threw all the small fish back into the sea and chose the large fish without difficulty.
 Whoever has ears to hear, let him hear.”